 One of the capitals of the Canary Islands, Santa Cruz de Tenerife is a modern city with a rich colonial history.
 It has a variety of historic and modern architecture, parks, and museums for travellers to discover.

-There are a number of museums.
 A good history museum is five minutes’ walk from the bus station, where Bus 14 stops.
 An art gallery in town and a small planetarium/science centre on the way to La Laguna (Bus 14 passes it).
 A Bono bus card not only entitles you to cheap travel on TITSA buses, but also cut-rate museum entrance.
 Large Sunday market near the bus station.

-+ Getting around Spain (spain.info)
+⇒ Also сheck оut мore info: Getting around Spain (spain.info)

-RAIL > The main train operator is RENFE, including AVE (Spanish high speed train) or Talgo intercity services. (*Rail travel in Europe)
+TRAIN: The main train operator is RENFE, including AVE (Spanish high speed train) or Talgo intercity services. (*Rail travel in Europe)

-AIRPORTS > Tenerife Sur Airport.
-Information about Spanish airports > aena.es.
+AIRPORT: Information about Spanish airports ⇒ aena.es.